rwnx/pynonymizer/CONTRIBUTING.md

 There are a few key indicators of an acceptable contribution.

 * Format your code with `black`.
-A github action will do this automatically if it's not submitted
+A github action will automatically format incoming PRs if it's required.
 * Create high-quality, useful tests for features, changes in functionality, and bug replication cases.
 * Write descriptive, informative [commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 * Add user-facing description of your work to an entry in the `CHANGELOG.md` file, under the `[Unreleased]` section.
 If you're unsure why this is important, check out [RELEASING.md](RELEASING.md) for the intended release process.